 It seems simple conceptually, but there are several practical problems to this approach, depending on where on your career path you are, how much you are planning to save, and what asset mix you are going for.
-For those with rental or real estate income as part of their “fixed income” allocation rather than bonds, Dr. Networth wrote an excellent piece on how to structure real estate income in relation to your corporation.
+Those with rental or real estate income need to factor that in.
+Some equities pay higher dividends than bonds.
+It is also possible to hold a bond ETF that doesn’t spit taxable income.

 Potential Problems Restructuring:

 - Insufficient RRSP room: You are limited to a maximum of $26K/yr indexed to inflation and you need to pay a salary of $145K/yr to get that.
 It is also not retroactive – so, if you have paid only dividends and are mid-career, then you will have even less space.

 - Insufficient TFSA room: You are limited to about $5500/yr going forward.
 The good news is that you may have unused room accumulated depending on when you turned 18.
 Still, in 2018 it is limited to a max of $57500 (double if you are married to a spouse of similar vintage) plus whatever growth you have had.
 If you have kidadults, you could even shelter some money in their TFSAs and help them start growing their TFSA room – just don’t count on getting it back.

 - Suboptimal TFSA Usage: When you are young, there is an argument to put growth oriented assets in your TFSA.
 The reason is that it will increase the contribution room of your TFSA more.
 You could then have more fixed income in there when you are older and want more.